ARM-software/psa-api/doc/storage/api/api.rst

    An iterator is not required to return uids in any specific order, but MUST return them in a consistent order each time it is called.
 For example, if an implementation returns entries in numerical order, it should not arbitrarily change to returning them in creation order.
 However, the caller should not make assumptions as to the order in which entries are returned, except that each uid will be returned only once in each iteration.

    Changes to storage by other users MUST NOT affect any open iterations.

+   ### todo: We need to state what effects are required/denied/permitted (i.e. imp-def) when the caller modifies the storage while iterating. ###

    A caller may initialize multiple iteration contexts at the same time.
 Each iteration shall be independent.
 Calling ``psa_ps_iterator_next()`` on one iterator MUST not effect any other open iteration.